HumblePotato2/JNI-Implementation/README.md

     $ java -Djava.library.path="/home/username/Desktop/library" Hello

 > **Important:** Linux native shared libraries should start with the `lib` prefix followed by the `soname` - the library name.
-Please visit [here](http://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html) for more details.
+Please visit [here](http://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html) to see the full details.